Menu

 4. Can I ask for a ride to the camp?

 • Everyone is responsible for finding their transportation.
-Transportation to and from the camp can be provided at a cost of $50.00 from only 2 locations in Houston; the George Bush International airport or a specific Greyhound Bus Stop.
+Transportation to and from the camp can be provided at a cost of $50.00 from only designated locations.
 If you are accepted, a transportation form with more details will be shared with you.

 5. Do I need to pay for a ride?

-• Transportation to and from the camp will be provided for $50 at only 2 locations in Houston; the airport, Greyhound Bus Stop.
+• Transportation to and from the camp will be provided for $50 at only designated locations.
 You will be provided specific times and locations, if accepted.

 6. What time can I arrive at camp and leave the camp?